bevyengine/rfcs/rfcs/43-many-worlds.md

 - `init_global::<R: Resource + FromWorld>()`
 - `remove_global::<R: Resource>()`

+All of these methods should have an equivalent on `App`, which should be the canonical form called by these commands.

-Schedule modifying commands are obviously a natural extension, but are well outside of the scope of this RFC.
+Schedule modifying commands are a natural extension, but are well outside of the scope of this RFC.

 ### Global resources